SokheangLeang/NoKillLouisvilleCapstone/doc/MINUTES.md

 - Created a project board to assign tasks
 - Assigned tasks to do to discuss for next Wednesday.
 - Discussed the backend and how we are setting up testing, documentation, and what features we want to add.

+# January 12
+- Met on Discord to rethink our project.
+- We are using Acuity finally.
+- Cleaned out out Github
+- Uploaded a GUI for our app
+- Left tasks on project board.